-In Australia, and world wide, there are increasing numbers of specialist positions in geriatric medicine.
-At present we have 221 advanced trainees in geriatric medicine and at the end of their training, jobs will be waiting for them!
+In Australia and New Zealand there are increasing numbers of specialist positions in geriatric medicine.
+At present we have one of the largest groups of advanced trainees in geriatric medicine, with a high demand for their specialty at the end of their training.

-Geriatric medicine is very satisfying and rewarding.
-It combines intellectual challenge, good medicine and team work.
-It brings together acute and chronic care as well as hospital and ambulatory medicine.
-Rehabilitation is also a major focus.
-Opportunities for research and teaching are considerable.
+The practice of geriatric medicine combines intellectual challenge, good medicine and team work.
+It brings together acute and chronic care as well as hospital and ambulatory medicine; rehabilitation is another major focus.
+There are also considerable opportunities for research and teaching.